zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 1. Download and configure CLI:

-  a.
-Log in to Essbase web user interface.
+  * Log in to Essbase web user interface.

-  b.
 Navigate to top left-hand corner, click the hamburger, select **Console** and then **Desktop Tools**.

-  c.
-Expand the Command Line Tools section.
+  * Expand the Command Line Tools section.

-  d.
 Download the Command-Line Tool by clicking download for "Command-Line Tool".
      ![](./images/image15_62.png)

-  e.
-Unzip the cli.zip file in a directory e.g. C:\app\cli
+  * Unzip the cli.zip file in a directory e.g. C:\app\cli

-  f.
-In your machine, search for Command Prompt.
+  * In your machine, search for Command Prompt.
 Open it by right-clicking **Run as administrator**.
     Change directory to where you unzipped the CLI tool.

     **Tip:  To run the CLI tool you need JAVA\_HOME to be set or you will get this error**